Wind Energy Potential

 We are committed to leading the change to more sustainable resources in Bord na Móna.
 Wind energy is one of the solutions we are developing to create this change.

 The purpose of the Derryadd Wind Farm is to generate renewable electricity for the domestic electricity market in Ireland.
 We submitted planning permission in January 2019 for a wind farm in Derryadd Co.
 Longford.

-We ensure that people living in the area benefit from the development of the wind farms by supporting local services and communities.
-You can apply for funding for local projects through our Community Gain Scheme.
+We ensure that people living in the area benefit from the development of our the wind farms by supporting communities through our various Community Benefits packages.

-Consultation, community engagement and following wind energy regulations in Ireland is at the forefront of the Derryadd project.
+Fulfilment of statutory and regulatory obligations is at the forefront of the Derryadd project.

 For independent advice and information on wind energy.